-If special exam arrangements are deemed necessary at public examinations (Common Entrance), this is discussed with the relevant Senior School, using evidence from recent Educational Psychologist recommendations as well as Learning Support department recommendations.
+If special exam arrangements are deemed necessary, this is discussed with the relevant Senior School, using evidence from recent Educational Psychologist recommendations as well as Learning Support department recommendations.

 In some cases, an alternative means of identifying needs, in addition to existing methods, is through the CAF (Common Assessment Framework) for which the person responsible will be the Safeguarding Officer responsible for Child Protection in the school, Mrs Lesley Hunter.